ShiroKatake/react-learning/README.md

 ```

 - Do `npm start `in the `src` folder to start compiling.
+- You can quick access the `src` folder in cmd or shell by shift + right click > Open PowerShell/Command Prompt here.
 - Do `ctrl + C` to stop.

 **Questions:**